dphillips97/daylights/README.md

 **Goal**

 I wanted to continue learning to use Pandas with real-world data.
-I also wanted to practive data visualization with different graphing styles - in this case, a heatmap
+I also wanted to practice data visualization with different graphing styles - in this case, a heatmap

 **Future directions**